Community Emergency Response Training (CERT)

 What you can do

 The City of El Cerrito Fire Department and the Kensington Fire Protection District have been strongly committed since 1992 to provide its citizens with the ability to be self-sufficient for up to 72 hours and beyond in the event of a major disaster.
 It is our profound belief that our post-disaster response with be significantly more effective and efficient based on how we prepare pre-disaster through this program.
 In addition, our CERT Program is a founding member of the Contra Costa County CERT Committee.
-Please join us in our efforts in making our communities a safer place to live.
+Please join your neighbors in an effort to make our communities a safer place to live.

 Water Storage Container Information